preesm/preesm.github.io/_docs/02-buildpreesm.md

 Prerequisite:
 *  [Install and Configure git](/docs/gitsetup)
-*  Building Preesm requires an active Internet connexion, used to fetch Maven and/or Eclipse dependencies.
-This Internet connexion is not required for running Preesm once built.
+*  Building Preesm requires an active Internet connection, used to fetch Maven and/or Eclipse dependencies.
+This Internet connection is not required for running Preesm once built.

 Note: if you need to work with Graphiti source code, please read [these instructions](/docs/buildfromgraphiti/) first.